stevenya97/TwitchAdsSafari/README.md

 - `vaft` - [userscript(permalink)](https://raw.githubusercontent.com/stevenya97/TwitchAdsSafari/8fd54137db9b228319af4c5259a0b660bf9b27f9/vaft.user.js)
   - Uses a lower resolution stream(typically <360p) during ads.
 Swaps back to full quality(if user selected) after ads are over.
 - `video-swap-new` - [userscript(permalink)](https://raw.githubusercontent.com/stevenya97/TwitchAdsSafari/0e01efe06415a56c827049a4d45bdf9895fb1251/video-swap-new.user.js)
-  - The same as video-swap-new but attempts to get a clean stream faster (may suffer from more freezing / playback issues).
+  - The same as vaft but attempts to get a clean stream faster (may suffer from more freezing / playback issues).

 ## Applying a script
 - Install a userscript manager from the App Store.